 The member PCP or member AP operating on a 1.08GHz channel shall select a beacon interval length on the 1.08 GHz channel that is equal to the beacon interval length of its S-PCP or S-AP on the same channel.

 If a member PCP or member AP does not involve in a synchronization pair with another PCP or AP (9.40.2.3), it shall set the beacon interval length on 2.16 GHz channel as an integer multiple of its beacon interval length on 1.08 GHz channel.
-Otherwise, if the member PCP or member AP has involved in a synchronization pair with another PCP or AP operating in the adjacent 1.08 GHz channel, it shall adjust its beacon interval length on 2.16 GHz channel as an integer multiple of its beacon interval length on 1.08 GHz channels and also notify the neighbouring PCP or AP that is involved in the synchronization pair to adjust the beacon interval on 2.16 GHz channel as the same value through a Cluster Switch Announcement element of a DMG Beacon frame transmitted in its NP of the allocated QP on the 2.16 GHz common channel.
+Otherwise, if the member PCP or member AP has involved in a synchronization pair with another PCP or AP operating in the adjacent 1.08 GHz channel, it shall adjust its beacon interval length on 2.16 GHz channel as an integer multiple of its beacon interval length on 1.08 GHz channels and also notify the neighbouring PCP or AP that is involved in the synchronization pair to adjust the beacon interval on 2.16 GHz channel as the same value through a DMG BSS Parameter Change element within the DMG Beacon frame transmitted in its NP of the allocated QP on the 2.16 GHz common channel following the rules in 10.30.3.
 In this case, subject to the requirement described in 9.40, the neighbouring PCP or AP may further adjust its beacon interval on 1.08 GHz channel as an integer factor of the new interval length on 2.16 GHz channel in terms of TUs.
 The procedures of adjusting BI and SBBI for PCP or AP 1 and PCP or AP 2 that has involved in a synchronization pair should be as follows:

 a) If PCP or AP 1 detected an empty Beacon SP on 1.08 GHz channel, PCP or AP 1 should change the current beacon interval length BI 1 to BI 2 on 2.16GHz channel, to align the beginning of the first BTI on 1.08GHz channel after BI 2 duration with the beginning of the empty Beacon SP.